fiatconnect/specification/fiatconnect-api.md

 optional `allowedValues` field, and an optional `userActionType` field.
 The `allowedValues` object is an optional mapping from any number of keys in the selected fiat account schema to values that are allowed for that key.
 This is identical in purpose and function to the `allowedValues` field for KYC schemas, discussed earlier.
 `userActionType`, if present, denotes that this account schema, if used for the transfer, will require user action in order to transfer fiat funds from the user to the provider.
-Different values of `TransferInUserActionTypeEnum` denote different semantics with respect to what *kind* of action the user will have to perform in order to send fiat funds to the provider.
-If a fiat account schema requiring user action is used to execute a transfer with a compatible quote, the semantics of the `/transfer/in` endpoint will from normal, as discussed later.
+Different values of `TransferInUserActionDetailEnum` denote different semantics with respect to what *kind* of action the user will have to perform in order to send fiat funds to the provider.
+If a fiat account schema requiring user action is used to execute a transfer with a compatible quote, the semantics of the `/transfer/in` endpoint will differ, as discussed later.

 ###### 3.4.1.1.3.2.
 Failure